 The dashboard looks great, thanks to a body-coloured piece of trim dominating the cabin, and Fiat has improved the quality of fixtures and fittings.
-There's also an infotainment system, called UConnect, on higher-spec models, adding some much-needed modern technology to the 500C.
-There's also a digital instrument cluster ahead of the driver, adding to the modern feel, but still suitably retro.
+There's also a seven-inch infotainment system now fitted as standard, adding some much-needed modern technology to the 500C.
+There's also a digital instrument cluster ahead of the driver on higher-spec versions.

-As with the hatchback, there's plenty of room for front-seat passengers, but those in the rear will find it a little cramped.
+As with the hatchback, there's plenty of room for front-seat passengers, but those in the rear will find it rather cramped.